Skip to content

 Time commitment: 3-4 hours

-Your page should now have: 20+ posts, a complete profile, a welcome message set up, and content scheduled for the coming week.
+Your page should now have: 20+ posts, a complete profile, a welcome message configured, and content scheduled for the coming week.
+You’re not guessing anymore.
+You’re ready.

 Launch Phase: Days 8-14